Routines make your parent job easier...and more fun

 By Jeff Reiland, MS, child and family therapist, Gundersen Health System

 We keep hearing about how children need routines.
 Why are routines so important?
 In this time of increased stress, it is important for children to have something they can count on.
 Many established routines have clearly been altered during the COVID-19 pandemic.
-Schools closing, safer-at-home orders, employers changing work hours, and reduced or increased demand for employees have all contributed to changes that parents or children can't control.
 This creates fertile ground for anxiety.

 Predictability is one of the best ways to help reduce anxiety for children.
 Giving them some control of what happens each day can also reduce anxiety.